Finale (The Office)

-"Finale" is the last episode of the American comedy television series The Office.
+"Finale" is the series finale of the American comedy television series The Office.
 It serves as the 24th and 25th episodes of the ninth season, and the 200th and 201st episodes of the series overall.
 The episode was written by series developer and executive producer Greg Daniels and directed by Ken Kwapis, who directed the series' pilot episode.
 It originally aired on NBC on May 16, 2013, preceded by an hour-long series retrospective.

 The series—presented as if it were a real documentary—depicts the everyday lives of office employees in the Scranton, Pennsylvania, branch of the fictional Dunder Mifflin Paper Company.
 In the episode, which takes place a year after the previous episode "A.A.R.M.", present and past employees of Dunder Mifflin gather for the wedding of Dwight Schrute (Rainn Wilson) and Angela Martin (Angela Kinsey), during which Michael Scott (Steve Carell) returns to serve as Dwight's best man.
 In addition, Pam Halpert (Jenna Fischer) and Jim Halpert (John Krasinski) finally decide to pursue Jim's dream of working in sports marketing.
 Finally, everyone comes together for a final round of interviews and goodbyes.

 The initial idea for the finale, involving the Q&A, was thought of by Daniels during production of the third season.
 The episode features the return of many recurring characters, as well as Carell, whose return was kept secret for many months and went uncredited.
 B. J. Novak and Mindy Kaling, who departed the series after "New Guys", are again credited as stars for reprising their roles as Ryan Howard and Kelly Kapoor.
 Many members of the show's crew—such as episode writer Daniels—made cameos in the episode as various background characters, and then-Saturday Night Live stars Bill Hader and Seth Meyers appear as themselves.

-The episode was viewed by an estimated 5.69 million viewers and received 3.0 rating among adults between the ages of 18 and 49, making it the highest-rated episode of the series since the eighth season installment, "Pool Party".
+The episode was viewed by an estimated 5.69 million viewers and received 3.0 rating among adults between the ages of 18 and 49, making it the highest-rated episode of the series since the eighth season episode, "Pool Party".
 "Finale" received critical acclaim, with many critics complimenting the writers for wrapping up the storylines for most of the characters.
 Critics also praised Carell's cameo, with many arguing that it was perfectly executed.
 This episode received three Primetime Emmy Award nominations for the 65th Primetime Emmy Awards, and won for Outstanding Single-Camera Picture Editing for a Comedy Series.